-Summer hours begin the Monday following Commencement in June and end the Friday after Labor Day in September.
+Summer hours begin the Monday following Commencement in June and end the Friday before Labor Day in September

 - Mottman Campus will be open to the public: